 Internships and work experience

-Work experience is not a requirement, although undertaking relevant internships and work placements and listing them in the ‘Industrial/Professional Experience’ section of your application form will add weight to your application.
+Work experience is not a requirement, although any relevant experience, internships or work placements undertaken and listed in the ‘Industrial/Professional Experience’ section of your application form will add weight to your application.

 All programmes at Imperial College Business School are linguistically demanding, and therefore strong English language skills are critical to academic success on your MSc and in your future career.
 The English language entry requirements listed here are the minimum scores needed for admission, successful students typically demonstrate higher levels of achievement.